 PRELIMINARY RECOMMENDATION #1:

 As described in recommendations 2-9, the Work Track recommends, unless or until decided otherwise, maintaining the reservation of certain strings at the top level in upcoming processes to delegate new gTLDs.
-As described in recommendations 10-13, the Work Track recommends, unless or until decided otherwise, requiring applications for certain strings at the top level to be accompanied by documentation of support or non-objection from the relevant governments or public authorities.
+As described in recommendations 10-13, the Work Track recommends, unless or until decided otherwise, requiring applications for certain strings at the top level to be accompanied by documentation of support or non-objection from the relevant governments or public authorities, as applicable.

 PRELIMINARY RECOMMENDATION #2: